ngneat/dialog/README.md

 - `windowClass` - Add a custom class to the modal container
 - `width` - Set custom width
 - `height` - Set custom height
+- `container` - A custom element to which we append the modal
+- `vcr` - A custom `ViewContainerRef` to use
+- `data` - A `data` that will be passed to the modal template or component

 ```ts
 this.dialog.open(compOrTemplate, {